yosefw/yosefw.github.io/projects/everythingme/index.md

 When I joined EverythingMe, I didn’t even know the difference between "back-end" and “front-end”.
 But soon enough, I started feeling really comfortable with tech.
 I can now read and understand  with ease all documentation and specs, and I now design with tech capabilities and constraints in mind.

 * **Working with developers**
-I had the privilege to work with extremely professional developers.
+I had the privilege of working with extremely professional developers.
 I learned how to communicate with them effectively.
 Sometimes we worked in a pure waterfall workflow, where I would hand over finished designs and specs to the developer.
 This taught me how to deliver designs, to cover all edge cases, to specify technological capabilities and dependencies, and to make sure the developers can get straight to work.
 But whenever possible, we employed an agile approach, where I iterated with developers face to face, exchanging ideas and suggestions in real time to solve problems at hand.
 Most developers find it fun and simple to work with me.

 * **Being professionally passionate**
 At EverythingMe, almost everyone was deeply passionate about their work.
 I found a place where people didn’t just work to make a living.
 They enjoyed what they did.
 Many pursued side-projects, participated in hackathons and meetups, wrote and spoke about their work and felt really comfortable geeking out about it.
 I believe this environment had a great positive influence on me, pushing me to passionately keep expanding my skills and to pursue outside-of-work projects, such as [Open Pension](/projects/open-pension) and [Plint](/projects/plint).